-The Whitman MS in Finance can be completed with 30 credits (typically one year) by students with academic backgrounds in finance, economics, accounting, and business.
+The Whitman MS in Finance can be completed with 30 credits (as little as one year) by students with academic backgrounds in finance, economics, accounting, and business.
 Students without academic backgrounds in these areas should expect to take up to an additional nine hours of foundation courses as part of the program.
-The MS Finance program advisor reviews each student’s academic background and designs a program personally suited for the student.
+The MS in Finance program advisor reviews each student’s academic background and designs a program personally suited for the student.

 The Whitman School has been accredited by the Association to Advance Collegiate Schools of Business (AACSB International) since 1920.

 Students are required to take the GMAT as part of the application process.
 Applicants will be considered for the program based on their GMAT score, previous academic experience, work experience, professional references, and personal statements.

 Students entering the program should have appropriate background in accounting, economics, finance, and quantitative methods.
 If necessary, students will register for one or more of the available refresher courses.

 Merit-based financial support is awarded based on a student’s admission application.
 These awards are highly competitive and are available to both U.S. and international full-time students.
 Students may apply for several loan programs to cover the cost of attendance.
 (Federal Direct Loan, ProgramFederal PLUS Loans, Alternative Loan Programs) Part-time students must be enrolled for at least six credits (half-time status) to be considered for loan programs.